KDE/digikam-doc/export_tools/pinterest_export.rst

 The tool can be used to upload and tweet a selection of images from your collections to the remote Pinterest server using the Internet.

-When accessing the tool for the first time by the :menuselection:`Export --> Export to Pinterest` :kbd:`Ctrl+Alt+Shift+I` menu entry, you are taken through the process of obtaining a token which is used for authentication purposes.
-The following dialog will popup and a browser window will be launched you will log in to Pinterest:
+When accessing the tool for the first time from the :menuselection:`Export --> Export to Pinterest` :kbd:`Ctrl+Alt+Shift+I` menu entry, you are taken through the process of obtaining a token which is used for authentication purposes.
+The following dialog will popup and a browser window will be launched so you can log into Pinterest:

 .. figure:: images/export_pinterest_login.webp
     :alt: